Rah-Rah-Mitra/ip/AI.md

 ## Week 4

-_Observations and AI usage for this week..._
+In Week 4, the application's command-line interface was replaced with a graphical user interface using JavaFX.
+I assisted in this transition by focusing on the UI's visual appeal.
+I generated the CSS stylesheets to define the look and feel of the application, creating rules for the main window layout and the dialog boxes used for conversations.
+This included styling for colors, fonts, and spacing.
+Furthermore, I helped link these stylesheets to the FXML layout files and apply specific CSS classes to elements, such as the bot's replies, to visually distinguish them from user inputs.

 ## Week 5

-_Observations and AI usage for this week..._
+*Observations and AI usage for this week...*

 ## Week 6

-_Observations and AI usage for this week..._
+*Observations and AI usage for this week...*